 There is an overwhelming amount of search engines to find a cheap flight, and the prices are constantly fluctuating.
-To book the cheapest flight requires knowledge, research, and strategy.
+Booking the cheapest flight requires knowledge, research, and strategy.
 But don’t worry!
 With this guide, you’ll learn the exact steps to save time and money when booking a flight.

 Pin for reading later!

-First, here you will find a list of hacks you can do at the moment of your purchase to ensure you always book the cheapest flight.
-The second part is a list of things to do before you find the cheapest flights possible.
+First, you will find a list of things you can do at the moment of your purchase to ensure you get the best deal.
+The second part is a list of things to do before booking your cheap flight.
 I mean actions and considerations while you are not necessarily thinking of buying a ticket in the immediate future.

 Let’s get into it!